 The process for placing and removing an active duty alert is the same as the standard alert described above.
 If you are not on active duty, use the standard fraud alert.

 When you place an active duty alert, you'll be removed from the credit reporting companies' marketing list for pre-screened credit card offers for two years unless you ask to go back on the list before then.

 What is a “security freeze”?

-- A security freeze means that your credit file cannot be shared with potential creditors or insurance companies;
+- A security freeze means that your credit file cannot be shared with potential creditors;

 - A security freeze can help prevent identity theft since most businesses will not open credit accounts without checking a consumer's credit history first;